bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Name 3 JavaScript Array/Object Methods that do not produce side-effects?
-Which method do we use to create a new object while extending the properties of another object?
+Which method do we use to create a new object while extending the properties of another object?  .map .filter .reduce  Object.assign
 1. Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions are payloads of information that come from user interaction (like events) with your application and that are sent to your store.
+Reducers take in those actions and determine how state will change based on those actions.
+Store is an object that holds the application state, making it the source of truth.
 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Use application state with redux when state needs to be persistant and managed globally through multiple component trees for something like where everything is password protected.
+Use component state in react when state is more ephemeral and related to a specific branch of components where mutation is not as complex.
 1. What is middleware?
+Middleware is like a bridge that extends the functionality of an application.
 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+Since redux is synchronous we need middleware like thunk to handle async actions when needed, by delaying dispatch of action.
+It allows you to use action creators that return a function instead of an object/action.
-1. Which `react-redux` method links up our `components` with our `redux store`?
+1. Which `react-redux` method links up our `components` with our `redux store`?  connect